amodoipeter/newsapi/README.md

 - Department news

 ## Setup Instructions
-Fork the project on github [newsapi ](https://github.com/amodoipeter/newsapi), then clone it to your local repo.
+Fork the project on github [newsapi](https://github.com/amodoipeter/newsapi), then clone it to your local repo.

 ## Technology used
  - Java